A homogeneous second-order descent method for nonconvex optimization: An Inexact HSODM

-In summary, we show that in any case the Lanczos method in \cref{alg inexact HSODM} is guaranteed to terminate in $\tilde O(\epsilon^{-1/4})$ iterations.
-However, contrasting with the complexity result presented in \cite{royer_complexity_2018,royer_newton-cg_2020}, which depends on $\|H_k\|$ and can be capped by $U_H$, our approach necessitates the magnitude of $\|F_k\|$.
-As per \cref{lem.convergence r sigma}, $\|F_k\| \le \max\{U_H, \delta\} + \|g_k\| = U_H + \|g_k\|$, thus a further assumption is required to establish the overall complexity of the inexact HSODM. \begin{assumption} Assume that the gradient at each iterate $x_k$ is upper bounded by some $U_g > 0$, that is,
+In summary, we show that in any case, the Lanczos method in \cref{alg inexact HSODM} is guaranteed to terminate in $\tilde O(\epsilon^{-1/4})$ iterations.
+However, contrasting with the complexity result presented in \cite{royer_complexity_2018,royer_newton-cg_2020}, which depends on $\|H_k\|$ and can be capped by $U_H$, our approach necessitates the magnitude of $\|F_k\|$, which is upper bounded by $U_H + U_g$.
+In the following theorem, we prove the arithmetic complexity of inexact HSODM. \begin{theorem}[Complexity of the inexact HSODM] Suppose that \cref{assm.lipschitz} and \cref{assum.bounded gradient} hold.
+For any constant $p \in (\exp(-n),1)$, the inexact HSODM (\cref{alg inexact HSODM}) terminates in

-\end{assumption} Such an assumption is widely adopted in the analysis of second-order algorithms such as \cite{cartis_adaptive_2011,royer_complexity_2018}.
-Since the inexact HSODM is monotone, this assumption can be easily satisfied whenever the sublevel set $\{x: f(x) \le f(x_1)\}$ is compact.
-Consequently, $\|F_k\|$ can be upper bounded by $U_H + U_g$, and the total complexity follows below. \begin{theorem}[Complexity of the inexact HSODM] Suppose that \cref{assm.lipschitz} and \cref{assum.bounded gradient} hold.
-Then the inexact HSODM (\cref{alg inexact HSODM}) terminates in

 iterations and returns an iterate $\xkn$ such that